 What does the team forming phase feels like?

-The team forming phase feels a lot like dating.
+The team forming phase is a lot like dating.
+It is an emotional rollercoaster, where there are high highs and low lows.
+Finding a co-founder is a large helping of serendipity, a dash of skill.
 Let me address that in another post.